mia-platform/documentation/docs/release_notes/platform_6-2-0_releasenotes.md

 ### How to update your DevOps Console

-For on-premise Console installations, please contact your Mia Platform referent to know to use the `Helm chart version 3.0.7`.
+For on-premise Console installations, please contact your Mia Platform referent to know how to use the `Helm chart version 3.0.7`.

 ## v6.2.0